 Registration is a similar process but mainly for minors and persons who already hold a British nationality other than British citizenship.
 In some cases there is an entitlement to register.

-This diagram is intended as a guide to visually illustrate the process for ease.
-Please click on it to expand.
+This diagram is intended as a guide to visually illustrate the process for ease:

-The process of naturalisation as a British citizen involves a number of stages, some of which are carried out by other government departments including the Home Office in the UK.
-In normal circumstances, we therefore anticipate that most applicants will receive an invitation to attend a ceremony within 9 months of the applications being made.
+The process of naturalisation as a British citizen is reliant on a number of stages, some of which are carried out by other government departments including the Home Office in the UK.
+Most applicants will receive an invitation to attend a ceremony within 12 months of their application being made.

 Successful candidates must attend a Citizenship Ceremony where they will be required to swear either an Oath of Allegiance to the Sovereign or if a non-religious option is preferred, they may declare an Affirmation of Allegiance to the Sovereign.